Oklahoma State Department of Education

 The Oklahoma State Department of Education is the state education agency of the State of Oklahoma charged with determining the policies and directing the administration and supervision of the public school system of Oklahoma.
 The State Board of Education, the governing body of the Department, is composed of the Oklahoma State Superintendent of Public Instruction and six members appointed by the Governor of Oklahoma with the approval of the Oklahoma Senate.
 The State Superintendent, in addition to serving as chair of the Board, serves as the chief executive officer of the Department and is elected by the voters of Oklahoma every four years.

-The current State Superintendent of Public Instruction is Joy Hofmeister who was elected in 2014, defeating incumbent Janet Barresi.
+The current State Superintendent of Public Instruction is Lindel Fields who was appointed to serve the rest of Ryan Walters's term in 2025.

 The State Board of Education, and thus the State Department of Education, was created in its current configuration in 1971 during the term of Governor David Hall.
 The agency maintains its headquarters in the Oliver Hodge Building at 2500 North Lincoln Boulevard in Oklahoma City.

 Together with the Oklahoma Department of Career and Technology Education and the Oklahoma State Regents for Higher Education, the Department forms the core of Oklahoma's public education system.

 Leadership

-The Department is led by the Secretary of Education and the State Superintendent of Public Instruction (who is the Chair of the State Board of Education).
-Under Governor Kevin Stitt, the Education Secretary is Ryan Walters and Joy Hofmeister serves as State Superintendent.
+The Department is led by the State Superintendent of Public Instruction (who is the Chair of the State Board of Education).
+Lindel Fields serves as State Superintendent since former Superintendent Ryan Walters's resignation on September 30, 2025.

-Board of Education
+Board of education

 At the ratification of the Oklahoma Constitution in 1907, the State Superintendent, the Governor of Oklahoma, the Secretary of State of Oklahoma, and the Attorney General of Oklahoma served as the State Board of Education.
 With the passage of the Oklahoma School Code of 1971, the Board consisted of seven members: the State Superintendent (who serves as Chair, and is a statewide elected official) and six members appointed by the Governor by and with the advice and consent of the Oklahoma Senate.
 In order to be eligible to serve on the Board, members must possess a high school diploma or certificate of high school equivalency.
 The members appointed by the Governor serve staggered six year terms so that one member's term expires every year.

 All appointments take effect on April 2 of the year of appointment.
 Excluding the State Superintendent, there must be at least one member representing each congressional district of the State.
 Any remaining members are appointed from the state at large, provided that only one member may represent any given county, city or town.
 In the event of vacancy, the Governor appoints a new member, subject to confirmation by the Senate at the next session of the Legislature, to serve the remainder of the unexpired term.

 Members of the Board serve without compensation but are reimbursed for travel expenses.

 Current board membership

-As of Jan 2021, the current board members are:
+As of October 2025, the current board members are: